A Ruelle dynamical zeta function for equivariant flows: Properties of the equivariant Ruelle dynamical -function

 The classical Ruelle dynamical $\zeta$-function for geodesic flows on the sphere bundle of a compact, oriented, negatively curved Riemannian manifold $X$ can be decomposed into contributions from different conjugacy classes of the fundamental group of $X$, analogously to Proposition \ref{prop R XM}.
 These contributions are equal to the relevant equivariant Ruelle dynamical $\zeta$-functions, as we now discuss.

 Let $X$ be a compact, oriented Riemannian manifold with negative sectional curvature.
 Let $\varphi_X$ be the geodesic flow on the unit sphere bundle $S(TX)$.
 Let $\tilde X$ be the universal cover of $X$.
 Let $\varphi$ be the lift of $\varphi_X$ to $M = S(T\tilde X)$; this is the geodesic flow on the universal cover.
 Consider the natural action by $G = \pi_1(X)$ on $M$.
 Let $g \in G$ be nontrivial.
-Let $l$ be the period of $g$ as a closed curve in $X$.
-Let
+From the assumption that $X$ has negative sectional curvature, it follows that there is a unique geodesic $\gamma$ in $X$ in the conjugacy class of $g$.
+Let $l$ be the period of $\gamma$, and let

-be the primitive period of $g$.
+be the primitive period of $\gamma$.

 Let $\rho\colon G \to \U(r)$ be a unitary representation.
 Consider the trivial vector bundle $M \times \C^r \to M$, on which $G$ acts by